About me

-My research sits at the multiple intersections of literary studies, media studies and cultural studies, with an emphasis on intermediality and comparative media.
-My work focuses mainly on experimental poetry, copy art and electronic literature.
-My primary goal has always been to develop a comprehensive and interdisciplinary understanding of how literary art forms engage with material and technological aspects of media.
-I’m particularly interested in examining what this reveals about the social dimensions of writing and reading across different media and at different times.
+My core research sits at the intersection of literary studies, media studies and cultural studies, with a particular focus on intermediality and comparative media.
+I explore experimental poetry, copy art, and electronic literature, aiming to develop a comprehensive and interdisciplinary understanding of how literary art forms engage with the material and technological dimensions of media.
+I am especially interested in what these engagements reveal about the social dimensions of writing and reading across different media and historical periods.
+Since 2017, I have been a co-editor of the Digital Archive of Portuguese Experimental Literature (U. Fernando Pessoa), and I am also a member of MATLIT LAB – Humanities Laboratory (U. Coimbra).

 Why hackingthetext.net?

-This personal website aims to aggregate the dispersed info about my research and artistic work, both seen here as being inseparable. hackingthetext.net provides the updated lists of research articles published in scientific journals and papers presented at conferences (see here).
-On the website, I also provide the links to the poetic works I’ve been creating (check it here).
+This personal website brings together otherwise scattered information about my research and artistic work, which I see as inseparable.
+I’m a big fan of lists: hackingthetext.net offers lists of research articles published in journals and books, as well as papers presented at conferences.
+You’ll also find links to the poetic works I’ve been creating.

 As I see it, poets and researchers should do with language what hackers do with computational systems: